samuelwilliams413/samuelwilliams413.github.io/timallen/home.md

 - Replace stove
 - Replace entire kitchen
-- Pain all the cabinets
+- Paint all the cabinets

 ## Exterior